 New Theatre (the Lyric) and Store Building for the Blacksburg Realty Company

 Monday-Friday 8am-5pm & By Appointment

 Virginia Tech University Libraries is home to a history of food & drink collecting area of more than 4,600 books and publications, as well as more than 100 manuscript collections.
 In November 2020, we also took over management of The Food Timeline and the private book collection of the site's late creator, Lynne Olver.
-The majority of the food and drink collecting area is housed in Special Collections.
+The majority of the food and drink collecting area is housed in Special Collections and University Archives.
 The history of food & drink materials covers a variety of subjects and topics.
 Specific subsets of this collecting area include:

 More broadly speaking, in addition to sharing 350 years of recipes and cookbooks, the history of food & drink collecting area also helps document early American cookery, southern cookery, social history, household management, home remedies, domestic economy/economy history, dietetics/nutrition, customs and eating habits, food processing/preservation, and eating/cooking in wartime.
 You can read more about the History of Food & Drink materials on our website.

 We have about 100 manuscript collections in our History of Food & Drink collecting area.
 Manuscript collections are made up of a variety of primary and secondary source materials, including handwritten recipe books, faculty papers, pamphlets and ephemera, and corporate advertisements.
 You can browse the list of collections online.